IBM/japan-technology/ibm-cloud/monitoring/IamCOS/readme.md

-# Simple IAM/COS health checker
+# IBM Cloud Simple IAM/COS health checker

 As of 6 June 2025: Created by Akira Onishi